My PiYo Review

 Aside from further developing other programs and business ventures with her husband and partner, Chalene still likes to hold her own classes and holds a PiYo class in her home state of California every Sunday.

-Since the initial release Chalene’s PiYo program, Beachbody has also added online streaming of workout programs to its On Demand feature and this has also become a popular habit among PiYo fans.
+Since the initial release Chalene’s PiYo program, Beachbody has also added online streaming of workout programs to

 The PiYo Diet Plan